dejmedus/auto-term/README.md

     }
   ]
   // this is a custom action, it can be called whatever you like
-  // usage: Auto Term: custom action
+  // usage: Auto Term: Action
   "reminder": [
     {
       "name": "git",